Scripps Oceanography Brand Guidelines

 All Scripps Oceanography Center, Program, and Lab websites are required to display the official UC San Diego Scripps logo prominently on their website, ideally at the top of the page.
 The site name is typically displayed on the left and the campus logo on the right.
-Please email email@example.com for assistance with adding the correct logo on the top bar of your website.
+Email firstname.lastname@example.org for assistance.

 Written Use of Scripps Institution of Oceanography Name

-For more information on the style guide pertaining to the official use of the university name, and proper written use of Scripps Institution of Oceanography and Birch Aquarium at Scripps, visit the editorial Style Guide.
+For more information on the official use of the university name, and proper written use of Scripps Institution of Oceanography and Birch Aquarium at Scripps, visit the editorial Style Guide.
 University of California also has policies about the use of the university name here.

 Visit our brand downloads page for a full set of logos.